MAGNER9/Face-and-eye-detection-using-webcam/README.md

     if k == ord('q') or k == 27:
         break

-# When everything done, release the capture
+# When everything done, release the capture🤞
 cap.release()
 cv2.destroyAllWindows()